TanmayRanaware/Project-272/README.md

-# 2)  OrgNexus : AI-Powered Expert Matching for Organizations
+# 2)  OrgNexus : Expert Matching for Organizations

 An AI-powered expert matching system that connects you with the right professionals **inside** your company.
 MatchMeWith builds a **knowledge graph** and rich **people profiles** by leveraging data from docs, code, tickets, and org systems—so you can find true match in seconds.